Centennial expos

 1912, Saint Petersburg:

 1912/01/28 onwards there was an exhibition called “Vy’stavka sto let franczuzskoj zhivopisi (1812-1912)” (100 years of French painting, 1812-1912; or Exposition centennale de l’art français) held in Saint Petersburg (R250=iR261;R106,p420).
 The exhibition showed 948 works by 199 artists.
+The emphasize was not on ‘official academic or salon painters’ but on artists that ‘opened up new paths’ (iR261).
+Several officials were involved like the French ambassador, curators (of Musée de Luxembourg, the Louvre) and also many (French) collectors.

-And also Romantic painters: Delacroix (21x!), Géricault (7x).
+Works of Romantic painters: Delacroix (21x!), Géricault (7x).

-And also Barbizon painters: Corot (23x!); Decamps (7x, including 4x oils); Diaz (9x); Daubigny (7x); Huet (12x); Isabey (6x); Georges Michel (6x); Millet (11x); Rousseau (15x); Ziem (5x).
+Many works of Barbizon painters: Corot (23x!); Decamps (7x, including 4x oils); Diaz (9x); Daubigny (7x); Huet (12x); Isabey (6x); Georges Michel (6x); J.F.
+Millet (11x); Rousseau (15x); Troyon (3x); Ziem (5x).
 Note: many works were just titled ‘paysage’.

-And also Para-Impressionists: Courbet (22x!); Daumier (12x); Manet (10x); Adolphe Monticelli (1824-1886) (5x); Gustave Moreau (6x); Puvis de Chavannes (5x).
+Works of Para-Impressionists: Courbet (22x!); Daumier (12x); Manet (10x); Adolphe Monticelli (1824-1886) (5x); Gustave Moreau (6x); Puvis de Chavannes (5x).

-And also of Post-Impressionists like Bonnard (6x), Denis (5x), Roussel (5x), Vallotton (6x).
+Works of Post-Impressionists like Bonnard (6x), Denis (5x), Roussel (5x), Vallotton (6x), Valtat (4x), Vuillard (4x).

-And also of François, Baron Gérard (1770-1837) (7x); Louis Léopold Boilly (1761-1845) (7x); Paul Gavarni / Paul Chevalier (1801-1876) (6x, including 4x caricatures); Constantin Guys (1805-1902) (13x, including 11x drawings); Jean-Baptiste Isabey (1767-1855) (6x, including 4x caricatures); Eugène Louis Lami (1800-1890) (4 oils + 2 watercolours); Albert Marquet (4 oils + 3 drawings); Henry Monnier (1805-1877) (5x); Pierre-Paul Prud’hon (1758-1823) (12x); Louis Gustave Ricard (1823-1872) ( ?8x); La Santinelle (12x); Fontaine de Swebach (1769-1823) (5x).
+And also works of François, Baron Gérard (1770-1837) (7x); Louis Léopold Boilly (1761-1845) (7x); Paul Gavarni / Paul Chevalier (1801-1876) (6x, including 4x caricatures); Constantin Guys (1805-1902) (13x, including 11x drawings); Jean-Baptiste Isabey (1767-1855) (6x, including 4x caricatures); Eugène Louis Lami (1800-1890) (4 oils + 2 watercolours); Manguin (2x); Albert Marquet (4 oils + 3 drawings); Meissonnier (4x); Henry Monnier (1805-1877) (5x); Pierre-Paul Prud’hon (1758-1823) (12x); Louis Gustave Ricard (1823-1872) ( ?8x); La Santinelle (12x); Fontaine de Swebach (1769-1823) (5x); Toulouse-Lautrec (3x).

-Many loans came from art-dealers like Bernheim-Jeune, Beurdeley (Paris), Druet, Durand-Ruel , Paul Rosenberg, Vollard and art-collectors like Ackermann, Barbazanges, Duret, Victor Victorovich Goloubev, Alphonse Kahn, Pearson, Théodore Reinach, Mme Rouart and several collectors from Saint-Petersbourg.
+Many loans came from art-dealers like Bernheim-Jeune, Beurdeley (Paris), Druet, Durand-Ruel, Paul Rosenberg, Vollard and art-collectors like Ackermann, Barbazanges, Duret, Victor Victorovich Goloubev, Alphonse Kahn, Pearson, Théodore Reinach, Mme Rouart and several collectors from Saint-Petersbourg.
 Just a few loans came from musea.

 Note: the catalogue wasn’t allways accurate such as in the date of birth of Monet and the data of death of Pissarro.

 Catalogue (iR261): “[Vy’stavka sto let franczuzskoj zhivopisi (1812-1912) : Exhibition 100 Years of French Painting (1812-1912)].”
 In Database of Modern Exhibitions (DoME).
 European Paintings and Drawings 1905-1915.
-Last modified Mar 1, 2023. http://exhibitions.univie.ac.at/exhibition/411.
+Last modified Mar 1, 2023. http://exhibitions.univie.ac.at/exhibition/411 (note: partly unfinished).

 Catalogue (iR40,bpt6k1421639x).